-Residency is a four-year crash course in professional training.
-What you start in residency takes a whole career to refine.
-Here at the UConn Psychiatry Residency Program, we strive to support and challenge trainees through these four formative years.
-Residents are exposed to a broad range of experiences as they develop a discerning evidence-based approach that helps to launch their career.
+What you start in residency, takes a whole career to refine.
+Here at the UConn Psychiatry Residency Program, we strive to support and challenge trainees through their formative residency years, by offering a broad range of experiences and fostering a discerning evidence-based approach to patient care.
 We attract residents who have a zeal for learning and we seek to prepare them for a rewarding, intriguing, and constantly-evolving profession.
-Psychiatry is an exciting field, where the commonalities and the unique characteristics of our patients are simultaneously explored, and where the science of medicine merges with the art of human interaction.
+Our residents learn to recognize the commonalities and the unique characteristics of their patients while they practice the science of medicine, and the art of human interaction.

-We hope this website provides a broad overview of our Psychiatry Residency Program and shows why we are so proud to be involved in resident education at UConn.
+We hope this website provides a broad overview of our Program and shows why we are so proud to be involved in residency education.
 We encourage you to explore the Bioscience Connecticut and Greater Hartford area links to learn why this is such a vibrant place to live and work.
 Finally, we hope you apply to our program through ERAS so we might have the opportunity to meet each other in person.

 With Warm Regards,